mindspore-ai/docs/docs/mindformers/docs/source_en/appendix/conf_files.md

 ## Overview

 Different parameters usually need to be configured during the training and inference process of a model.
-MindFormers supports the use of `YAML` files to centrally manage and adjust the configurable items, which makes the configuration of the model more structured and improves its maintainability at the same time.
+MindSpore Transformers supports the use of `YAML` files to centrally manage and adjust the configurable items, which makes the configuration of the model more structured and improves its maintainability at the same time.

 ## Description of the YAML File Contents

-The `YAML` file provided by MindFormers contains configuration items for different functions, which are described below according to their contents.
+The `YAML` file provided by MindSpore Transformers contains configuration items for different functions, which are described below according to their contents.

 ### Basic Configuration